Copper & Gold

 South Gobi, Mongolia

 Oyu Tolgoi, in the South Gobi region of Mongolia, is one of the largest known copper and gold deposits in the world.
 It is also one of the most modern, safe and sustainable operations in the world.
-When the underground is complete, it will be the world’s third largest copper mine.
+When the underground is complete, it will be the world’s fourth largest copper mine.

 Open pit mining began at Oyu Tolgoi in 2011 and the copper concentrator, the largest industrial complex ever built in Mongolia, began processing mined ore into copper concentrate in 2013.
 Current infrastructure at Oyu Tolgoi will allow the mine to operate for decades to come.